close

 ```html

 To end this day with more poetry, we dine at the restaurant Le petit Jardin, awarded by Gault&Millau.
-We fell in love with this convivial setting, a glass roof in the heart of nature, which is actually the former orangery of the Château de la Chenevière.
-On the menu, bistronomic dishes made with local and seasonal products (some from their permaculture vegetable garden).
+We fell in love with this friendly setting, a glass roof in the heart of nature, which is actually the former orangery of the castle de la Chenevière.
+On the menu, bistronomic dishes made with local and seasonal products (some from their permaculture garden).

 ```